jade5638/waverider_generator/README.md

 ## Plotting tools

 The package also allows the user to plot basic figures to analyse the geometry generated before a CAD export.
 This is done by importing `Plot_Base_Plane` and `Plot_Leading_Edge` from `waverider_generator.plotting_tools`.
-An example, also included as an example file, is shown below:
+An example, also included as an example file, is shown below

+**Note** that the `latex` input into the plotting functions is a boolean and determines whether or not to plot the figure with the default LaTex font.
+The user is required to install a LaTex distribution on their system for this feature to work.

 ```python
 #%%